What is the procedure?

 What are the potential complications and risks of the procedure?

 Spaying is one of the most common operations performed in veterinary practice.
 Providing the bitch is in good health and aftercare protocols are followed, serious complications are extremely uncommon.
-However, despite being a routine surgery, minor to major complications can occur and it is important that you are aware of them.
+However, despite being a routine surgery, ovariohysterectomy is a major procedure and minor to major complications can occur, so it is important that you are aware of them.

 A special mention: Rottweilers